-Reading: textbook, and papers.
-The papers will be linked to the schedule (see below).
-Students are expected to read all readings for each week.
+Reading: All readings will be linked to the schedule and be accessible to students through the LMS site of the course.
+Students are expected to read all required readings for each week.

-Discussion: of readings.
-Students are expected to participate in the Discussion Boards (DBs) by posting comments on the required readings for that week.
+Discussion: Students are expected to participate in the Discussion Boards (DBs) by posting comments on the required readings for that week.
 The goal of the Discussion Board participations is for the student to give the instructor their immediate feedback to the assigned readings and the materials covered in class.
 Students need to demonstrate that they have done the assigned readings by providing thoughtful comments and critical analysis of the theories and approaches/techniques discussed in the readings.
-Students may be given discussion questions small exercises, or quizzes to motivate discussions, to help with better understanding of the course materials, and/or prepare for exams.
+Students may be given discussion questions small exercises, or quizzes to motivate discussions, to help with better understanding of the course materials, and/or prepare for take home practice questions sets.